atterpac/refresh/README.md

 ### Config File
 Gotato is able to read a config from a .toml file and passed in through the `-f /path/to/config` and example file is provided but should follow the following format

+Config can be used with `gotato -f /path/to/config.toml`

 ```toml
 [config]
 # Relative to this files location